-220 ARABIC III 5 UNITS
+220 ARABIC III

-Prerequisite: ARBC 121 with a grade of "C" or "CR" or better or three years of high school Arabic or equivalent
+Prerequisite: ARBC 121 with a grade of "C" or better or "CR" or three years of high school Arabic or equivalent

 Continuation of ARBC 121.
 Continues to develop oral, listening, reading and writing skills in order to acquire proficiency in Arabic.
 Students with four years of high school Arabic should enroll in ARBC 221.